The Leesland Curriculum

 The goals of education in our school community include:

 We share key beliefs about teaching and learning and how knowledge and understanding develops.
 These act as a guide for the consistency and distinctiveness of our school’s curriculum:

 Our curriculum has an ambition for high achievement , in its broadest sense, for all pupils irrespective of background and starting point.
 This achievement is represented in

 The impact of our curriculum is systematically monitored, evaluated and reviewed by leaders and governors to meet aspirations and drive continuous improvement of the curriculum as a driver for successful outcomes for all.
 Areas that are high profile for monitoring include:

-In both Infant and Junior schools, we follow the Hampshire Agreed Syllabus for RE.
-This is called 'Living Difference'.
+In both Infant and Junior schools, we follow the Hampshire Agreed Syllabus for RE (called 'Living Difference') as well as Understanding Christianity.

 We use the Read Write Inc. programme to support phonics teaching.